 The word “Africa” lept off the page like lightning.
 I jumped from my chair as if a thousand volts had snuck out of the keyboard and into my fingertips.
 I did the

-To arrive at Alex Choice and his family is a journey that uses all the tools of genealogy – from the scrutiny of records to modern DNA-testing.
+To arrive at Alex Choice and his family is a journey that uses all the tools of genealogy – from the scrutiny of records to modern DNA-testing, as well as recognizing the fact that it takes family to find family.
+The journey would go through the Mays family (my mother’s father’s line), the Choice line, and the Walker line.
 And as we shall see it also yielded a second powerful revelation about my lineage.

 It begins with my maternal line, the Mays family from Greenville, South Carolina, and their relationship with another family of formerly enslaved people, the Walkers, whom they lived beside, and farmed corn, wheat, wool and cotton with, and built business and religious enterprises with from the early 1800s throughout the 1900s.
 The Mays family is absolutely enormous, but my eldest Mays ancestor on record is my second great-grandfather, James Mays, born in March 1847, a farmer who was previously enslaved, who died in 1910.
 His wife, Harriet Sherman, born in Charleston to Joseph and Mariah Sherman in 1848, outlived him and died in 1929.
 No picture of Jim survives, only Harriet.
 Jim never knew his parents, family oral history suggests and I have not identified them on any record so far.